 What is conveyance tax?

-A conveyance tax is a tax paid on the transfer of real estate and levied by the state, county, or local municipality.
+A conveyance tax is a tax paid on the real estate transfer process (also called "conveyancing") and levied by the state, county, or local municipality.
 The amount of conveyance tax paid is typically based on the sale price of the property, and the tax rate varies between different states and counties.

 Depending on the area, the conveyance tax may be a percentage of the sale price or a set amount per $100, $500, or $1,000 of the sale price.
 However, some states don't charge a conveyance tax at all.

 The conveyance tax is also often referred to as a real estate transfer tax or documentary transfer tax.
 The term used may vary depending on the state.

 A conveyance tax may be imposed on any type of real property, depending on the state.
 This means a real estate conveyance tax may have to be paid whether the property is vacant land, a residential property, or commercial real estate.

 A question that often comes up is whether the seller or buyer is responsible for paying the transfer tax.
 Some states have rules as to who's responsible for the tax, but most states don't care who pays it as long as it's paid.
 Even in states that don't have a rule as to who pays the transfer fee, it's usually customary for it to come out of the seller's proceeds.